cyber-dojo/cyber-dojo/docs/how-to-contribute-to-languages.md

-# contributing to cyber-dojo's languages
+# Contributing to cyber-dojo's languages

+:+1::tada: Thanks :tada::+1:

 Here's a [complete list of all 100+ git repo URLs](https://github.com/cyber-dojo/languages-start-points/blob/master/start-points/all).